This page applies to Appian Cloud only. It may not reflect the differences with Appian Government Cloud.

 |Verify the integration works as expected||Appian Support will work with you to ensure connectivity to your resources is working as expected.||Appian / Your Business Relationship Owner|

-Appian will resolve any calls to specific hostnames within the application to an Appian Cloud interface VPC endpoint ENI IP Address.
-This will allow any requests destined to that particular hostname to resolve directly to an ENI without traversing over the Internet.
-For this case, it is also recommended that you enable Cross Zone Load Balancing on your NLB to ensure traffic is load balanced among your instances evenly.
+Using the hostname provided via the Support Case, Appian will resolve any calls to the provided hostname to an Appian Cloud interface VPC endpoint ENI (Elastic Network Interface) IP Address.
+This will allow any requests destined to that particular hostname to resolve directly to an ENI without traversing the Internet.
+It is required that you enable Cross Zone Load Balancing on your NLB to ensure traffic is load balanced among your instances correctly.

 Appian Cloud supports inbound access using a different set of configurations.
 This is because the nature of AWS PrivateLink is inherently unidirectional.
 See the Access an Appian Cloud Environment Using AWS PrivateLink documentation for more details.